Publish Metadata

 Generating Metadata

-Each field has a Generate button that submits an AI job through the generation queue.
+Each field has a Generate button that submits an AI job.
+Each generation costs credits based on your selected AI model.
 You can:

 - Generate individually — click the Generate button on any field